shoebkhan09/cred-manager/app/README.md

 To be able to enroll u2f keys, ensure all of the following are met:

 * You are accessing the application via https (this a requirement by design of fido standard)
 * Ensure the IDP URL (*"op_host"* property of oxd-default-site-config.json) matches the same host under which cred-manager is being served.
 Both FQDNs should match.
-If you cannot have both oxAuth and cred-manager at the same host, you have to set the property *"facet-id-url"* of cred-manager.json accordingly.
+If you cannot have both oxAuth and cred-manager at the same host, you have to set the property *"app_id"* of cred-manager.json accordingly.
 For an example see "multi-facet apps" from [https://developers.yubico.com/U2F/App_ID.html](https://developers.yubico.com/U2F/App_ID.html)
 * Ensure you are using Chrome, Opera (version greater than 40), or Firefox (with the proper [u2f add-on](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/) installed) and javascript enabled.
 These are the only browsers supporting the FIDO U2F technology.
 Currently cred-manager does not support adding U2F devices from mobile browsers.
 * Ensure plugging the security key before pressing the "ready" button: the enrolling process has a timeout period.
 Ensure you are pressing the key's button when your browser indicates to do so or when the key's button is blinking.